ferrocene/ferrocene/ferrocene/doc/user-manual/src/targets/index.rst

 * **Host platform**: can be used by developers and build systems to compile Rust code from that platform, either targeting the same platform or cross-compiling to a different one.
+Host platforms cannot neccessarily target other host platforms.

-* **Cross-compilation**: can only be used to cross-compile to the platform from another host platform.
+* **Cross-compilation**: can only be used to cross-compile to the platform from any host platform.

 There are also two variants of the standard library available: